ABLE Accounts Offer Flexibility for SSI Beneficiaries

 These two rules mean that no one can shelter more than $14,000 in an ABLE account in one year.
 So, no one can use these instead of a special needs trust as part of an estate plan unless they are only leaving their child or grandchild $14,000.
 An individual who comes into money as the result of an inheritance or personal injury lawsuit cannot use these accounts unless they have received less than $14,000.
 A person turning 18 and wanting to qualify benefits can only use an ABLE account if she has a small sum to shelter.

 All of that said, ABLE accounts are very useful for as a tool to loosen the rigid SSI limits on income and assets.
-SSI and many Medicaid programs limit beneficiaries’ countable assets to $2,000, a figure has not been changed since 1989, more than a quarter of a century ago.
-ABLE accounts offer a safety hatch, permitting beneficiaries to have more than $2,000, even up to $100,000 if funded over time, that they can use as needed.
+SSI and many Medicaid programs limit beneficiaries’ countable assets to $2,000, a figure has not been changed since 1989, which is more than a quarter of a century ago.
+ABLE accounts offer a safety hatch—permitting beneficiaries to have more than $2,000, even up to $100,000 if funded over time, that they can use as needed.
 Their use of the funds is not considered to be income since they already own accounts.
 In addition, the SSA has ruled that contributions to ABLE accounts also will not be considered income for SSI eligibility purposes.
 This means that a trustee could deposit money into an ABLE account for a beneficiary, perhaps as much as $1,000 a month, that the beneficiary can then use freely for his purposes.
-This avoids burdensome work-arounds, such paying off the beneficiary’s credit card or creating accounts at each of the vendors the beneficiary is likely to use during a month.
+This avoids burdensome work-arounds, such as paying off the beneficiary’s credit card or creating accounts at each of the vendors the beneficiary is likely to use during a month.